lisushka/talks/transcripts/finops.md

 DAWN: Mhm.

-ARJEN: 'I am a data analyst and has started preparing for the solution. architect associate exam.
+ARJEN: 'I am a data analyst and has started preparing for the Solution Architect Associate exam.
 My question is: do companies entertain people who are certified but have no professional experience on AWS?'

 DAWN: I think - I'm not sure how related that is to what I'm talking about, I think that's probably one for the slack or for the, ah, for the catch-up afterwards.